-Click Here for the Release of Liability
+Click here for the printable version of the Release of Liability.

 You can save time at check in by downloading the form and having it signed and ready when you arrive.

-THE RISKS MENTIONED BELOW ARE SOME OF THE MOST OBVIOUS SPECIFIC RISKS AND ARE MEANT TO BE HELPFUL TO YOU IN MAKING YOUR DECISION TO GO BOATING BUT ARE NOT IN ANY WAY A FULL LIST OF RISKS ON A RIVER TRIP.
+THE RISKS MENTIONED BELOW ARE SOME OF THE MOST OBVIOUS, SPECIFIC RISKS AND ARE MEANT TO BE HELPFUL TO YOU IN MAKING YOUR DECISION TO GO BOATING BUT ARE NOT IN ANY WAY A FULL LIST OF RISKS ON A RIVER TRIP.

 GOOD JUDGMENT: Exercise good judgment while crossing roads, swimming, (DIVING, BANK JUMPING), using rope swings or in other potentially dangerous situations.
 Saco Bound, Inc., is not to be held responsible for poor judgment on my part.
 I realize the river environment is constantly changing and requires judgment decisions on my part.

 LIFE JACKETS: Each person must possess a PFD by law.
 Although the Saco is normally shallow, there are deep holes.
 Therefore, we strongly recommend all persons, and especially non-swimmers and children wear their life jacket any time they are near the water.
 There are no life guards at any Saco River facilities.